Sound Level Addition Calculator

 When you read the output, compare it to the loudest source you entered.
 In many cases, the total will be only a few decibels above that loudest source unless several sources are close in level.
 If the result is dramatically higher than expected, review whether the inputs belong together.
 If the result barely changes after adding a quiet source, that is normal and reflects how logarithmic addition works.

 It also helps to think in terms of scenarios.
 You might compare one fan running versus two fans running, or one machine operating alone versus a full production line.
 Because the calculator updates from the values you enter, it is easy to test how much each added source changes the total.
 This is often more useful than memorizing rules because real source levels are rarely identical.
+In planning conversations, this kind of quick comparison can be more meaningful than a raw specification sheet.

 This calculator is intentionally simple, which makes it fast and useful for estimates.
 It also means you should understand what it does not model.
 It does not account for room acoustics, reflections, shielding, directionality, distance changes, time variation, or tonal characteristics.
 It also does not distinguish between different weighting systems unless your input values already do so consistently.